 The Silicon Valley Index is a nationally recognized publication that has been telling the Silicon Valley story since 1995.
 Released by Joint Venture every February, the indicators measure the strength of our economy and the health of our community—highlighting challenges and providing an analytical foundation for decision making.

-You can download a PDF of the entire 2018 report by clicking the cover image.
+You can download a PDF of the entire 2019 report.
 We're also pleased to announce that the complete Index is available on its own dynamic website: www.siliconvalleyindicators.org.
 There, you can click on the charts and access their underlying data.

 What is an Indicator?

 Indicators are measurements that tell us how we are doing: whether we are going up or down, going forward or backward, getting better or worse, or staying the same.
 Good indicators:

 - are bellwethers that reflect fundamentals of long-term regional health;

 - reflect the interests and concerns of the community;

 - are statistically measurable on a regular basis; and